mehmetseckin/mehmetseckin.github.io/tabs/about.md

 - <a href="https://twitter.com/_mehmetseckin"><i class="fab fa-twitter" title="Follow me on Twitter" aria-hidden="true"></i> Follow me on Twitter</a>
 - <a href="/feed.xml"><i class="fa fa-rss" title="Subscribe to my feed" aria-hidden="true"></i> Subscribe to my feed</a>

-_**Disclaimer:** Views on this site are solely my own, and does not reflect the opinions of my employer._
+_**Disclaimer:** Views and opinions on this site are solely my own, and they do not necessarily reflect the views and opinions of my employer._